juhamust/docusaurus-typesense-search/README.md

     npm install
     ```

-- Start the Docusaurus and Typesense server
+- Start the Typesense server

     ```bash
     # Start the Typesense server and make sure it is running